What is menopause?

 You may be transitioning into menopause if you begin experiencing some or all of the following symptoms:

-- Hot flashes (a sudden feeling of warmth that spreads over the body).
+- Hot flashes, also known as vasomotor symptoms (a sudden feeling of warmth that spreads over your body).

 - Night sweats and/or cold flashes.

-- Urinary urgency (a pressing need to urinate more frequently).
+- Urinary urgency (a pressing need to pee more frequently).

 - Difficulty sleeping (insomnia).

-- Emotional changes (irritability, mood swings, mild depression).
+- Emotional changes (irritability, mood swings or mild depression).

 - Dry skin, dry eyes or dry mouth.